DATA 520 Databases

 No pain, no gain 😂

-Remark V: According to a study, students in computer courses learn much more by building large-scale exercises instead of many small-scale test programs, which give fragmented knowledge contrary to solid understanding of the system.
+Remark IV: According to a study, students in computer courses learn much more by building large-scale exercises instead of many small-scale test programs, which give fragmented knowledge contrary to solid understanding of the system.

-Remark VI: Remote work is a trend for IT workers.
+Remark V: Remote work is a trend for IT workers.
 This course also allows you to learn how to do it by using the VPN (virtual private networks) to connect to our Linux server undcemcs02.und.edu, and having the exercises set up at the server and be accessed from the clients.

 Instructor’s qualification: The instructor’s PhD dissertation is titled “An image database system based on a linear skeleton representation,” which includes a database-driven web system by using Perl and Sybase in 1997, when not many people were familiar with the Web.
 In fact, all his research to date uses or relates to databases, but not tries to build or enhance a DBMS (database management system).
 In addition, he is familiar with many kinds of databases like Oracle, MySQL, Google Firebase, SQLite, Microsoft Access, Sybase, and MongoDB.